 Users can find more information at the following links:

-The project team would like to gratefully acknowledge Dr. Arwa Kharobi (Free University of Brussels, Department of History, Art and Archeology, Brussels, Belgium) for her help, constructive criticism, and her faith in IsoArcH.
+The project team would like to gratefully acknowledge Dr. Arwa Kharobi (University of Bournemouth, United Kingdom) for her help, constructive criticism, and her faith in IsoArcH.
 Her presence next to the team was undoubtedly a great asset.

 Moreover, the team wishes to express his special gratitude to Mr. Romain Leguay, Mr. Nicolas Filippi as well as Ms. Mi Wu for their wise technical counsel and their timely assistance for IT tasks.